Ohio dog found 10 years after going missing

 DAYTON, Ohio (WDTN) — A family was reunited with their furry friend after she went missing 10 years ago.

 A dog named Abby was recently found in really heartbreaking conditions.
-According to the Montgomery County Animal Resource Center, she could barely stand or walk.
+According to the Montgomery County Animal Resource Center (ARC), she could barely stand or walk.

 The shelter discovered Abby had a microchip, scanned it and contacted the family, which had not seen the dog in 10 years.
 When the family came to pick Abby up, she became exuberant.